Consulting

 Limited Relationship Intelligence: It does not offer the in-depth relationship management needed to find warm introductions.

-Customization and Integration: While versatile, it lacks the customization and integration depth required by larger firms.
+Customization and Integration: While versatile, it lacks the depth of customization and integration required by larger firms.

 Sales-Focused Features: Primarily geared towards sales and support, which might not align with specific consulting needs.